 From Indianapolis’s unique museums and monuments to its beautiful trails, this up-and-coming metropolis has plenty to offer.
 See what all the fuss is about: Book your flight to Indianapolis International Airport with Southwest Airlines.
 Book with confidence, knowing that the process will be straightforward from flight selection to checkout.
 Of course, having a memorable trip is about more than finding a great deal on a flight.
 Learn more about the Southwest® Experience and book your upcoming flight to Indianapolis.

 Got flexible travel plans?

-Use our Low Fare Calendar to find the cheapest flights to Indianapolis available inside your travel window.Find flights
+Use our Low Fare Calendar to find the lowest fares on flights to Indianapolis available inside your travel window.Find flights

 Things to do in Indianapolis.

 - Indiana Central Canal